Akangkha/Financefocus/README.md

   - Features a comprehensive dashboard that aggregates and displays calculated metrics, providing users with a centralized location for analyzing financial performance.

 - **Predictive Analytics:**
-  - Integrates a Regression model for predicting future financial trends, enabling the system to forecast next-year predictions based on historical data.
+  - Integrates a Regression model for predicting future financial trends, enabling the system to forecast next year predictions based on historical data.